Jasper

 Columbia Icefield

-The Columbia Icefield is the largest ice field in North America's Rocky Mountains, which is more than 300 km2 in area.
+The Columbia Icefield is the largest ice field in North America's Rocky Mountains, which is more than 325 km² in area.
 The Columbia Icefields has several glaciers, but the main one, Athabasca Glacier, as the main picture above, is easily accessible and most visible from the highway and visitor centre.
-One can access to the tip of the glacier as above where there is a parking lot.
+One can access to the tip of the glacier after a strenuous walk as above where there is a parking lot.

-The ice field is also located along the Continental Divide of the Americas: we have been to one in Yellowstone - Lower loop.
+The ice field is also located along the Continental Divide of the Americas: we have been to one in Yellowstone - Southern loop.

 Apparently there is a cliff-edge glass-walkway somewhere now.
-No interest for artificiality in this beautiful natural scenery.
+I have to confess that I have no interest for artificiality in this beautiful natural scenery.

 Athabasca Falls